dkilcy/icehouse-saltstack/README.md

 ## Overview

+* OpenStack Icehouse release
-CentOS 6.5 64-bit on all systems.
+* CentOS 6.5 64-bit on all systems.
+* Kickstart scripts that boot from the utility node via HTTP for bare-metal configuration, no manual installs here.
-SaltStack for configuration.
+* SaltStack for configuration
+* CentOS repository mirror on the utility nodes.\

-Implement 4 node OpenStack cloud consisting of
+The first phase will implement 4 node OpenStack cloud consisting of:
-* 1 utility node
+* 2 utility nodes
 * 1 controller node
 * 1 network node
 * 2 compute nodes

-An additional utility node
+* 2 TP-Link L2 managed switches for redundancy.

+2 additional nodes will be added later for controller and network node redundancy/peformance.

 ### Installation overview: